 Then she explains the two simple steps that guarantee a swimmer isn’t missing out on a stronger underwater pull.

 Sheila Taormina’s Swim Speed Series reveals the world’s fastest way to swim.
-All three books in the series are available in bookstores, swim and tri shops, from the publisher VeloPress, and from online book retailers.
+The Series is are available in bookstores, swim and tri shops, from the publisher VeloPress, and from online book retailers.